“Welcome to your tape.”

 Before I continue, please allow me to make one thing clear: I’m not a professional counselor.
 But I do have intimate experience with this topic.

-- First, I have worked with teenagers most of my vocational life.
+- First, I have worked with teenagers for over 30 years in student ministry.

 - Second, and far more importantly, my 19 year old son took his life in 2013.
 So I write from the perspective not of a Hollywood script, but real life.